 Google allows you to directly ask for reviews (“Leave us a review on Google”).
 Take full advantage!

-- Send personalized and timely review ask emails that include a link to your Google review page
+- Send personalized and timely review ask emails that include your Google review link.

 - Ask customers who are most likely to be satisfied (preferably with a personalized email)